 A character may be received while in Sleep mode by setting the CREN bit prior to entering Sleep.
-Once the word is received, the RSR register will transfer the data to the RCREG register.
-If the RCIE enable bit is set, the interrupt generated will wake the device from Sleep and execute the next instruction.
+Once the word is received, the RSR register will transfer the data to the RCxREG register.
+If the RCxIE enable bit is set, the interrupt generated will wake the device from Sleep and execute the next instruction.
 If the GIE bit is also set, the program will branch to the interrupt vector.

-25.5.2.4 Synchronous Slave Reception Set-up:
+25.5.2.4 Synchronous Slave Reception Setup:

-- Set the SYNC and SPEN bits and clear the CSRC bit. - 2.
-Clear the ANSEL bit for both the CK and DT pins (if applicable). - If interrupts are desired, set the RCIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 4.
+- Set the SYNC and SPEN bits and clear the CSRC bit. - Set the RXx/DTx and TXx/CKx TRIS controls to '1'. - If using interrupts, ensure that the GIE and PEIE bits of the INTCON register are set and set the RCxIE bit. - 4.
 If 9-bit reception is desired, set the RX9 bit. - 5.
-Set the CREN bit to enable reception. - The RCIF bit will be set when reception is complete.
-An interrupt will be generated if the RCIE bit was set. - If 9-bit mode is enabled, retrieve the Most Significant bit from the RX9D bit of the RCSTA register. - Retrieve the eight Least Significant bits from the receive FIFO by reading the RCREG register. - If an overrun error occurs, clear the error by either clearing the CREN bit of the RCSTA register or by clearing the SPEN bit which resets the EUSART.
+Set the CREN bit to enable reception. - The RCxIF bit will be set when reception is complete.
+An interrupt will be generated if the RCxIE bit was set. - 7.
+If 9-bit mode is enabled, retrieve the Most Significant bit from the RX9D bit of the RCxSTA register. - Retrieve the eight Least Significant bits from the receive FIFO by reading the RCxREG register. - If an overrun error occurs, clear the error by either clearing the CREN bit of the RCxSTA register or by clearing the SPEN bit which resets the EUSART.

-TABLE 25-10: SUMMARY OF REGISTERS ASSOCIATED WITH SYNCHRONOUS SLAVE RECEPTION
+TABLE 25-10: REGISTERS ASSOCIATED WITH SYNCHRONOUS SLAVE RECEPTION